lysannef/testingRepo/ibm-mongodb-replicaset/README.md

 * Kubernetes 1.7+
 * PV support on the underlying infrastructure.

+## PodSecurityPolicy Requirements
+This chart requires a PodSecurityPolicy to be bound to the target namespace prior to installation.
+Choose predefined ibm-anyuid-psp PodSecurityPolicy.

 ## Resources Required
 The chart deploys pods consuming minimum resources as specified in the resources configuration parameter (default: Memory: 200Mi, CPU: 100m)